1. Don’t Believe Your Inner Critic

 a.
 USE YOUR IMAGINATION: Close your eyes, imagine placing the harmonica in your mouth, and… play!
 Studies show that practicing in the imagination is often more helpful than actually doing for real.
 Sometimes I lie down on the bed and let go of my busy day by visualizing myself playing harmonica.

 b.
 FOCUS ON THE BREATH: I like to practice my breathing alone, without the harmonica in my mouth.
 For a harmonica player, breath is the engine that drives rhythm.
 I highly recommend you focus on breathing as often as possible without being distracted by the other elements of playing harmonica.
-You can use any breathing pattern taught on the DVDs or make up your own.
+You can use any breathing pattern taught in our course or make up your own.
 I often find myself practicing breathing patterns during everyday activities such as doing the dishes or taking a walk.

 7. Find a Guitar Player to Jam With.
 Yes, That Means You!